Telegraph Hill, San Francisco: Parrots

 Telegraph Hill is known for supporting a flock of feral parrots, a mix of red-masked parakeets (Psittacara erythrogenys) and mitred parakeets (Psittacara mitratus), descended from escaped or released pets.
 The birds, known in the bird trade as cherry-headed conures, are native to Peru and Ecuador.
 They have established a breeding colony with the support of some residents, and through the help of volunteers with Mickaboo Companion Bird Rescue.

 The flock was popularized by a book and subsequent documentary (2003), both titled The Wild Parrots of Telegraph Hill.
 The book and the subject of the documentary is Mark Bittner, the birds' caretaker for many years, who originally came to the Filbert Steps as caretaker for a house there during the 1990s and soon bonded with the flock of feral parakeets that were establishing themselves in the area.

 According to Bittner, the term "The Wild Parrots of Telegraph Hill", while poetic, is a misnomer, and the flock ranges widely and is not centered on Telegraph Hill.
 Even in the area of San Francisco around Telegraph Hill, the place where the parakeets commonly nest and are most reliably seen is in Sue Bierman Park near the Ferry Building.
 Currently (as of 2024), feral parakeets are regularly seen in many of San Francisco's parks and into suburban areas as well.

 A controversial San Francisco city ordinance that prohibits the feeding of parrots in public spaces passed on June 5, 2007.
 The feeding ban was championed by Mark Bittner, who had previously fed them for years.
 Other local conservationists also supported the ban, though some residents continue to object.

 In 2023, the San Francisco Board of Supervisors passed a resolution designating the conures as San Francisco's Official Animal.
 The species was chosen by a poll on Twitter, and barely beat out the California sea lion, best known locally as an attraction at Pier 39.

+Coyotes

+Pioneer Park, atop Telegraph Hill, and the surrounding area has since 2005 become home to a population of urban coyotes.
+They are often spotted by residents and tourists alike and do not seem particularly shy of humans.
+They have received a mixed reception in the neighborhood, with some saying they like having the coyotes around and even naming one of the females "Callie the Coyote", but with other residents expressing apprehension, fearing the coyotes could attack pets (which has happened elsewhere in San Francisco) or even humans.

+The local coyotes have shown that they can adapt to a living in a very small territory.
+A 2025 study by a team of wildlife biologists from UC Davis has shown that the Telegraph Hill population obtains over 50% of their diet from anthropogenic sources, such as residential and restaurant waste.